Upper Layout Creek Trail: Hard, 1.8 Miles Round Trip 780 feet elevation gain

 Erastus T. Ewing came to Bighorn Canyon looking for gold.
 Finding none he decided to try his hand at ranching.
 He knew that to make it in this arid land he would need water.
 In 1897, he filed to appropriate 200 inches of water per year from Layout Creek for irrigation, mining, and milling.
 In passing years, other inhabitants built holding ponds and added more ditch systems

 From the park road, immediately beyond the Pryor Mountain Wild Horse Range boundary, a historic site marker directs you to the Ewing/Snell Ranch.
-The Upper Layout Creek trail begins in the parking area right of the corrals.
+The Upper Layout Creek trail begins in the parking area to the right of the corrals.
 You may begin hiking here or drive to the end of the gravel road.
 The road ends in a small parking area big enough for two cars and the trail begins, following trail markers down to Layout Creek.
 The trail winds up Layout Creek Canyon past the waterfall to Layout Creek Springs.
 This lush secluded canyon offers a striking contrast to the surrounding arid plateau and emphasizes the importance of water to the land.